The Quest For Curling At Penn State

 The long-term goal wasn’t simple — requiring ice time, some semblance of fundraising to get equipment, and above all else, other people to join the club.

 It was just Brida in the early stages.
-He’s the one with the connections that got the club its opportunity at Pegula and he also put in the leg-work to get Centre County all the information it needed to have its own curling club.
+His connections helped the club get its opportunity at Pegula and he also put in the leg-work to get Centre County all the information it needed to have its own curling club.

 All of this culminated in the “Learn To Curl” event — an open house for the Happy Valley community to try out the sport and hopefully gain new members.
 There were volunteers associated with the Centre County Curling Club at the time, but something needed to stick from this event to finally get things started.